Affiliate marketing strategy.

 If you choose to receive your Infolinks payment via Paypal, there is a $1 fee for US residents and a 2% fee up to $10 for all other publishers.
 The minimum payment threshold is $50.
-Additional conversion fees may be charged by PalPal. we will automatically send your payment to your preferred payment method.
+Additional conversion fees may be charged by PayPal.
+They will automatically send your payment to your preferred payment method.

-I have been using infolinks for a few years now and continue to experiment with their advertising options.
+I have been using infolinks for a few years now but I am always experimenting with their advertising options.
 Overall I have found Infolinks to be beneficial to my sites earning potential.
-As I have developed and tweaked my site more I have started to gain more revenue from them so I would recommend them.
-Especially if you have a website with pages that you are unable to use standard contextual advertising on.
+Having developed and tweaked my site more I have started to gain more revenue so I would recommend them.
+The income isn't huge but every penny adds up.
+InfoLinks is a good option if your website has content that you are unable to use standard contextual advertising on.

 To create an Infolinks account and start earning from your web page content click here. or click on the Info links banner.

-Before I continue I would like to point out that Speedy ads adverts display a lot of adult orientated content, for example, adverts for models, escorts and webcam girls along with other Money making schemes and random non-specific content so on this basis I would not advise these type of adverts for family orientated sites, unless your site's content is aimed at a specific audience.
-However since first writing this article and upon creating the demonstration ad above I noticed that there is now a Blocking of offensive ads: button, that can be set to on or off, if it works or not we shall have to wait and see.
+Before continuing I should mention that in my experience Speedy ads advertise a lot of adult orientated content.
+There are adverts for models, escorts and webcam girls along with Money making schemes and random non-specific content.
+Based on that as an affiliate-marketing-strategy, I would not advise these type of adverts for family orientated sites unless your site is aimed at a specific audience.
+Since first writing this article and upon re-creating the demonstration ad above I noticed that there is now a Blocking of offensive ads: button, that can be set to on or off.
+Be sure to set it to your prefered setting.
+If it works or not we shall have to wait and see.

-Entireweb has an easy to use get ad code system with preformatted adverts that can be customised and edited to suit the layout of your pages.
-They also have an overview page which you can use to generate detailed online reports, including the number of page impressions, clicks, click-through rate, which country each impression and click originates from, and the total amount you've earned.
+Entireweb has an easy to use get ad code system with preformatted adverts that can be customised and edited to suit the layout of your site.
+They also have an overview page which you can use to generate detailed online reports.
+These include the number of page impressions, clicks, click-through rate, which country each impression and click originates from and the total amount you've earned.

-You will need to be aware that other PPC companies may not like you placing similar style competing ads on the same pages as theirs.
+Be aware that other PPC companies may not like you placing similar style competing for ads on the same pages as theirs.
 Always check their Terms and Conditions" first or you could be banned and lose any revenue that you may have already earned from your contextual adverts.